 Exhaust stains are reproduced best with crayons.
 As exhaust stains seldom are of uniform colour, the type related colours are applied in a row and blended with a cotton bud.
 Mistakes can be removed with a moist tissue.
 A matt/e surface is preferable (mask roughly before applying gloss varnish).
 Airbrushing is not advisable because the paint feathers the wrong way (getting broader to the rear).
 At least if the exhaust tubes are fuselage mounted.
 See page E, exhaust.

-(example for applied exhaust stains: A-1H model)
+Examples for applied exhaust stains: A-1H model, AD-5W model

 In model form due to production limitations difficult to reproduce, especially in smaller scales.
 Mostly they are too thick and/or too rounded.

 Making an airscrew is easier than one might expect: See page. "making of an airscrew".

 Excluding recessed antennas airplanes shows blade-, whip- and pole antennas.
 On models they have one in common: They break easily.
 Especially such made from stretched sprue.

 Blade antennas are best made from flexible plastic (PVC), cut and filed to shape and inserted in an appropriate slit.
 Very thin ones I cut and file from a razor blade.
 For whip- and/or pole antennas take a hair from a broom (preferalbly one of natural material) and insert into a tiny hole.
 For the bent ones seen on the undersides of F4U-4 and -5 thin copper wire does best.
 For manufacturing the complex array of German wartime antennas there seems to be no other way than soldering.
 Please notice: The vertical parts were held in clamps on the side of the horizontal parts, each with three different diameters (use thin tubes, to be seen at least in scales 1/48 upwards).